XXXO: Composition

 "XXXO" is a synth-pop song that draws heavily from M.I.A.'s trademark percussion and clap beats in each bar and incorporates a folk style melody.
 "XXXO" is considered the most pop-influenced song on the album, with M.I.A. describing the song as showcasing her "cheesy pop side".
 "XXXO" is performed in a tempo of 120 beats per minute.
 Written in common time, the song is in verse-chorus form with a bridge before the fourth and final chorus repeating as the coda.
 The song's instrumentation is simple and minimal, consisting of electro keyboard synths, marching band percussion, beeps and bloops.
 Charles Aaron of Spin noted that the song was one of M.I.A.'s most plainspoken tracks, reminiscent of the "data-dazed R'n'B" of the song "Space" on the album.
 Ann Powers of the Los Angeles Times compared the song's chorus vocals favourably to those of Robyn and that her vocal style resembled a girlish coo of early 1980s new wavers, about a seduction that was artistic and not sensual.

 "XXXO" is a portmanteau of "XXX", which most commonly represents pornography, and "XOXO", which implies kisses and hugs; a slant on teenage girls' charm, naivety, and their attempts to appeal to boys.
 "XXXO" is also meant to be a pun to "Excess Sex Oh", which expresses disapproval of the overly manifested sexuality of modern media.
 Lyrically, the song concerns the making of a sex symbol, and consists of M.I.A pulling a switcheroo on a pop template.
 The song's lyrics contain textspeak, and reference iPhones and Twitter.
 The bridge features the lyrics "Upload your photo / see below / you like what you see, you can download and store / we can find ways / just scan what you know / I can be that actress, you be Tarantino."
-A writer for Rap-Up describes the song as an angry love letter, noting how the singer laments over an over-bearing boyfriend who is "tweeting [her] like Tweety Bird on [his] iPhone" before giving him the cold shoulder in the chorus "You want me be somebody who I'm really not."
+A writer for Rap-Up describes the song as an angry love letter, noting how the singer laments over an overbearing boyfriend who is "tweeting [her] like Tweety Bird on [his] iPhone" before giving him the cold shoulder in the chorus "You want me be somebody who I'm really not."
 According to Powers, the male in her picture is Tarantino, less likely a lover than a producer trying to turn her big ideas into something more containable.
 The bridge features the lyrics "I can be that actress" but as the reviewer notes "she really can't.
 She's all push and pull; like her fellow 'post-feminist' art star Karen O, she understands that something's gotta break – either the role designed for her, or herself."